Data Enquiry & Release Form

 - Locally Important Species: Local BAP species, locally rare and scarce species (as identified by local experts

-- All Species: all records held, including common and widespread species
+- All Other Species: all other records held, including common and widespread species

 - Statutory Designations: Area of Outstanding Natural Beauty, Biosphere Reserve, Local Nature Reserve, Marine Nature Reserve, National Nature Reserve, National Park, Ramsar Site, Special Area of Conservation, Special Protection Area, Site of Special Scientific Interest